squidmin/java-labs/src/main/java/collections/collectionsclass/docs/making_collections_thread_safe.md

 ## Making an `ArrayList` thread-safe

-To make an `ArrayList` thread-safe we can use the `synchronizedList()` method.
+To make an `ArrayList` thread-safe, use the `synchronizedList()` method.
 Let's see how this method works internally.
 The `Collections` class contains a static inner class called `SynchronizedList`.
 The `synchronizedList()` method is called when the object of this class is returned.
-If you look at the implementation of this class below, then you can see that all the methods have been synchronized.
+If you look at the implementation of this class below, you can see that all the methods have been synchronized.

 Since all the methods are synchronized, this makes it very slow.
-So, we should always try to use the thread-safe implementations instead of making a collection thread-safe using this method.
+Always try to use the thread-safe implementations (e.g., `CopyOnWriteArrayList`, `ConcurrentHashMap`, etc.) instead of making a collection thread-safe using the `Collections.synchronized()` method call.

 ```java
 static class SynchronizedList<E> extends SynchornizedCollection<E> implements List<E> {